-HONG TAI ELECTRIC INDUSTRIAL CO., LTD. PARENT COMPANY ONLY FINANCIAL STATEMENTS WITH INDEPENDENT AUDITORS' REPORT
+HONG TAI ELECTRIC INDUSTRIAL CO., LTD. AND SUBSIDIARIES CONSOLIDATED FINANCIAL STATEMENTS WITH INDEPENDENT AUDITORS' REPORT For the Years Ended December 31, 2024 And 2023

 The reader is advised that these financial statements have been prepared originally in Chinese.
 In the event of a conflict between these financial statements and the original Chinese version or difference in interpretation between the two versions, the Chinese language financial statements shall prevail.